Tea with Milk (1 Teacup (6 Fl Oz)) and Rice Idli (Hommade) (1 Serving)

 Physical Activity

-Take a short walk after your meal.
-Light exercise can help your body use glucose more effectively.
+Engage in light physical activity, such as a walk, after your meal to help your body use up glucose more effectively.

 Find Glucose response for your favourite foods